 Don't forget to read expiration dates before freezing your ham.
 You'll want to freeze it well before the date to discard it comes.

 How Long Does Ham Last In The Refrigerator?

 Once you open the airtight seal, the ham will be moist.
-If you notice any odd odor or a slimy feel to the meat, discard it.
+If you notice your pork smells funny, has an odd odor or a slimy feel to the meat, discard it.